GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/api_testing_comparison.md

     Given the API is available
     When a GET request is made to /alive
     Then the response status should be 200
-    And the body should contain "status" = "alive"
+    And the body should contain "Status" = "ALIVE-AND-KICKING"
 ```

 ### Scenario 2: Parse a dynamic string token